 Collectives: contributions, mergers and other matters: fund supermarkets - Stamp Duty Reserve Tax implications

-As investors have the availability to place a single order on-line with a fund supermarket to buy and/or sell units in one or more unit trusts or shares in an Open-Ended Investment Company (OEIC).
+Investors have the availability to place a single on-line order with a fund supermarket to buy and/or sell units in one or more unit trusts or shares in an Open-Ended Investment Company (OEIC).

-- a separate gross instruction to buy or sell units/OEIC shares per each client instruction; or
+- A separate gross instruction to buy or sell units/OEIC shares per each client instruction; or

-- a single instruction to buy an aggregated total number of units/OEIC shares (on behalf of two or more investors) and a single instruction representing an aggregated total number of units/OEIC shares to be surrendered on behalf of various unit or OEIC shareholders.
+- A single instruction to buy an aggregated total number of units/OEIC shares (on behalf of two or more investors) and a single instruction representing an aggregated total number of units/OEIC shares to be surrendered on behalf of various unit or OEIC shareholders.

 Net dealing by a fund supermarket

-While units and OEIC shares that are purchased by a fund supermarket directly from unit trusts and OEICS are held in the legal name of the fund supermarket (or its nominee) on behalf of the beneficial unit/share holders, the terms of the fund supermarket may permit it to effectively net buy and sell investor instructions in a specific unit trust or OEIC.
+While units and OEIC shares purchased by a fund supermarket directly from unit trusts and OEICS are held in the legal name of the fund supermarket (or its nominee) on behalf of the beneficial unit/share holders, the terms of the fund supermarket may permit it to effectively net buy and sell investor instructions in a specific unit trust or OEIC.

 For example, a fund supermarket holds, as legal owner, 10,000 units in the ABC unit trust fund on behalf of unit holder A valued at £10,000.
 Investor B places an on-line instruction with the fund supermarket to purchase 12,000 units in the ABC fund for £12,000 consideration.
 On the same day, unit holder A gives instruction to sell/surrender his interest in all 10,000 units.